felipecarrillo100/luciadriatraining/loadingdata/mesh/vite-load-mesh-style-visibility/README.md

 - Hide a point cloud or a mesh if it is outside/inside a bbox
 - Paint a point cloud based on the value of a property.

+### Visibility (Filter) on `positionAttribute()`

-In the next example using visibilityExpression all points located with in a minimum and maximum height are painted:
+In the next example, we will style the point cloud using visibilityExpression.
+Points within a minimum and maximum height are visible while points out of the range are invisible.

+The position of the point will be determined by the `positionAttribute()` which returns the absolution position of the point with respect to the earths center.

 ```Typescript
 import * as ExpressionFactory from "@luciad/ria/util/expression/ExpressionFactory.js";
 import{